-Baby Steps: Ages 3 months - 14 months
+Baby Steps: Ages Infants starting at 3 months old

 The Baby Steps Program provides a warm, nurturing environment for this precious time in your child' life.
 The children follow their own sleep and feeding schedules.
 All programming is developmentally appropriate.
 The teachers provide nurturing, sensory experiences and physical contact through holding, rocking, talking and singing.

-More Steps: Age 2 years by September 1st
+Two Year Old Program: Age 2 years old by September 1st

-The children in our MORE STEPS classes embrace the many skills involved in achieving independence and take gradual steps toward group living.
+The children in our Two-Year Old Program embrace the many skills involved in achieving independence and take gradual steps toward group living.
 Separation is carefully planned so that it can be implemented in an optimum manner for the individual child.
-MORE STEPS emphasizes social development, cognitive explorations and an introduction to all the Jewish holiday celebrations.
+The two year old program emphasizes social development, cognitive explorations and an introduction to all the Jewish holiday celebrations.

-KADIMA is an in-depth, engaging, well-balanced program, which blends social, cognitive, creative and structured, individual and group activities.
+BJE-ECC's Three Year Old Program is an in-depth, engaging, well-balanced journey, which blends social, cognitive, creative and structured, individual and group activities.
 The children are exposed to, and work on all the necessary skills within our early literacy and pre-math programs to prepare them for educational success.
 These are all integrated with the full celebration of Shabbat and Jewish holidays.
 Social development is highlighted, with an emphasis on problem solving as a means to social competency.

-Throughout their daily BONIM program, the 4-5 year old children delve deeper into the exploration of themselves, their classroom community, and the larger community of which they are a part.
+Children in our Pre-K Program delve deeper into the exploration of themselves, their classroom community, and the larger community of which they are a part.
 There is an emphasis on more extensive large and small group projects involving the children in meaningful cognitive and social learning.
-Combined with our multi-faceted early literacy and pre-math program our school ensures that the children are fully prepared for their future academic and Jewish journey.
-Over the course of the year we provide many opportunities for the families to come together as a community to celebrate Jewish holidays and events.
+Combined with our multi-faceted early literacy and pre-math program, our school ensures that the children are fully prepared for their future academic and Jewish journey.